 The University has procedures in place that serve to be sensitive to those who report sexual assault, domestic violence, dating violence, and stalking, including informing individuals about their right to file criminal charges as well as the availability of counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance and other services on and/or off campus as well as additional remedies to prevent contact between and an accused party, such as housing, academic, transportation and working accommodations, if reasonably available.
-The University will make such accommodations, if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the crime to the Department of Campus Safety or to contact local law enforcement.
-Students and employees should contact the Associate Vice President for Human Resources; Dean of Students; Senior Associate Athletic Director for Internal Operations; Director of Human Resources; and Director of Student Activities, Involvement, and Leadership.
+The University will make such accommodations, if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the crime to the Department of Campus Safety and Security or to contact local law enforcement.
+Students and employees should contact the Associate Vice President for Human Resources; Senior Associate Athletic Director for Internal Operations; Director of Human Resources; or Assistant Dean of Students.

-After an incident of sexual assault and domestic violence, the victim should consider seeking medical attention as soon as possible from an area emergency room.
+After an incident of sexual assault and domestic violence, the victim should consider seeking medical attention from an area emergency room as soon as possible.
 In Florida, evidence may be collected even if you chose not to make a report to law enforcement and all services offered are confidential.